What Is A Moondance?

 How Much Money Has Been Raised?

-To date Moondance has raised approximately £35,000 with the majority of funds being donated to Breast Cancer Now (formerly Breakthrough Breast Cancer) but has also supported a range of national and local charities.
+To date Moondance has raised just over £50,000 with the majority of funds being donated to Breast Cancer Now (formerly Breakthrough Breast Cancer) but has also supported a range of national and local charities.
 See “Raising Money” page for more details on this.

 What Are Moondance’s Plans For The Future?